PHPMailer/PHPMailer/README.md

 }
 ```

-You'll find plenty more to play with in the [examples](examples/) folder.
+You'll find plenty more to play with in the [examples](https://github.com/PHPMailer/PHPMailer/examples/) folder.

 That's it.
 You should now be ready to use PHPMailer!

 ## Localization
-PHPMailer defaults to English, but in the [language](language/) folder you'll find numerous (46 at the time of writing!) translations for PHPMailer error messages that you may encounter.
+PHPMailer defaults to English, but in the [language](https://github.com/PHPMailer/PHPMailer/language/) folder you'll find numerous (46 at the time of writing!) translations for PHPMailer error messages that you may encounter.
 Their filenames contain [ISO 639-1](http://en.wikipedia.org/wiki/ISO_639-1) language code for the translations, for example `fr` for French.
 To specify a language, you need to tell PHPMailer which one to use, like this:

 ```php
 // To load the French version
 $mail->setLanguage('fr', '/optional/path/to/language/directory/');
 ```

-We welcome corrections and new languages - if you're looking for corrections to do, run the [phpmailerLangTest.php](test/phpmailerLangTest.php) script in the tests folder and it will show any missing translations.
+We welcome corrections and new languages - if you're looking for corrections to do, run the [phpmailerLangTest.php](https://github.com/PHPMailer/PHPMailer/test/phpmailerLangTest.php) script in the tests folder and it will show any missing translations.

 ## Documentation

-Examples of how to use PHPMailer for common scenarios can be found in the [examples](examples/) folder.
-If you're looking for a good starting point, we recommend you start with [the Gmail example](examples/gmail.phps).
+Examples of how to use PHPMailer for common scenarios can be found in the [examples](https://github.com/PHPMailer/PHPMailer/examples/) folder.
+If you're looking for a good starting point, we recommend you start with [the Gmail example](https://github.com/PHPMailer/PHPMailer/examples/gmail.phps).

 There are tips and a troubleshooting guide in the [GitHub wiki](https://github.com/PHPMailer/PHPMailer/wiki).
 If you're having trouble, this should be the first place you look as it's the most frequently updated.

 Complete generated API documentation is [available online](http://phpmailer.github.io/PHPMailer/).

-You'll find some basic user-level docs in the [docs](docs/) folder, and you can generate complete API-level documentation using the [generatedocs.sh](docs/generatedocs.sh) shell script in the docs folder, though you'll need to install [PHPDocumentor](http://www.phpdoc.org) first.
-You may find [the unit tests](test/phpmailerTest.php) a good source of how to do various operations such as encryption.
+You'll find some basic user-level docs in the [docs](docs/) folder, and you can generate complete API-level documentation using the [generatedocs.sh](https://github.com/PHPMailer/PHPMailer/docs/generatedocs.sh) shell script in the docs folder, though you'll need to install [PHPDocumentor](http://www.phpdoc.org) first.
+You may find [the unit tests](https://github.com/PHPMailer/PHPMailer/test/phpmailerTest.php) a good source of how to do various operations such as encryption.

-If the documentation doesn't cover what you need, search the [many questions on StackOverflow](http://stackoverflow.com/questions/tagged/phpmailer), and before you ask a question about "SMTP Error: Could not connect to SMTP host.", [read the troubleshooting guide](https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting).
+If the documentation doesn't cover what you need, search the [many questions on Stack Overflow](http://stackoverflow.com/questions/tagged/phpmailer), and before you ask a question about "SMTP Error: Could not connect to SMTP host.", [read the troubleshooting guide](https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting).

 ## Tests

-There is a PHPUnit test script in the [test](test/) folder.
+There is a PHPUnit test script in the [test](https://github.com/PHPMailer/PHPMailer/test/) folder.

 Build status: [![Build Status](https://travis-ci.org/PHPMailer/PHPMailer.svg)](https://travis-ci.org/PHPMailer/PHPMailer)